New Invariants for the Graph Isomorphism Problem: Introduction

-In this paper, we introduce a novel algorithm for graph isomorphism based on a modified random walk approach that is due to the second author.
 For each graph with $n$ vertices we build a set of $n(n-1)/2$ quadratic polynomials that builds a graph invariant.
-The upper bound of the time complexity for the developed algorithm is $O(n^5)$, but in most cases it can be reduced to $O(n^4)$.
+The upper bound of the time complexity for the developed algorithm is $O(n^5)$, but in most cases it can be reduced to~$O(n^4)$.

-At the end we give computational results -- tables of the running times of our program on some difficult graphs (special F\"urer gadgets and point-line incidence graphs of finite projective planes of higher degrees).
+At the end, we give computational results -- tables of the running times of our program on some difficult graphs (special F\"urer gadgets and point-line incidence graphs of finite projective planes of higher degrees).